I created this page because I receive a lot of contacts from those recruiting for a position. It is meant to complement my LinkedIn profile.

 - High-performing, enabled, and engaged teams

 - The growth of leaders within teams and organizations

-- Organizational agility – a culture of learning, experimentation, and quality
+- Organizational agility – a culture of learning, experimentation, quality, and collaboration

 - Confidence in code via automated testing and great processes

 - DevOps-related expertise (CI/CD pipelines, operational visibility, robust delivery mechanisms)